-Following a personal injury case, accident victims may find tax law a bit complicated.
+Accident victims may find tax law a bit complicated after they receive their car accident settlement.
 If you want to remain in good standing with the Internal Revenue Service (IRS), it’s important to understand which elements of your car accident settlement are taxable and which are tax exempt.

 Fortunately, working with a knowledgeable car accident attorney can help.
 An attorney understands the ins and outs of insurance settlements — as well as related tax law — and can save you time and stress come tax season.
 Here’s how you can decide if your car accident settlement is taxable.